oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

     </copy>
     ```

 By using a variable for the passwords, you are not exposing any sensitive information in your code.
-The value for the variable will be set using environment variables in the Applications *Deployment* specification, which will pull the values from the *Secret* you createdenv.
+The value for the variable will be set using environment variables in the Applications *Deployment* specification, which will pull the values from the *Secret* you created.

 ## Task 5: Create the Application